 Manufacturing Processes

-Manufacturing transforms raw materials into finished products.
-Understanding manufacturing is essential for designing parts that can actually be made economically.
+Manufacturing turns raw materials into finished products.
+Knowing how parts are made is essential for designing parts that can actually be made economically.

 Design for Manufacturing (DFM)